qala-io/java-course/docs/programme/articles/sockets-n-tcp.md

 ```

 So if we `accept`ed 1 connection and we work with it - the other 10 will be queued up.
 If 11th comes, OS will reply with an error.
 Well, it's a little more complicated since when we pass 10 - [it may turn into another number by OS](https://notes.shichao.io/unp/ch4/#listen-function).

+Because usually we want to work with multiple clients at a time (in different threads) we need not to block accepting new connections while we're processing previous request.
+That's why we could:

+1. Accept the connection
+2. Create a new thread and pass the newly created `Socket` there.
+In that thread we're processing the request.
+3. And this allows us to quickly return to `accept`ing in the main thread.
+4. So we now can accept a new connection and create yet another thread and quickly return back to `accept`ing again.